On Loops in critical high-dimensional percolation: Introduction

-The main purpose of the current note is to point out that, while the previous description in terms of trees is that of {\em typical} large clusters, there will exist {\em exceptional} large clusters (at any scale) that are not tree-like and do contain large self-avoiding loops.
-In fact, for any $a$, the number of clusters that contain loops of diameter greater than $aN$ in $\Lambda_N$ will be tight, and the largest diameter of an open self-avoiding loop contained $\Lambda_N$ will be of order $N$.
-In other words, among the aforementioned $N^{d-6}$ clusters, a tight number will actually contain loops of diameter greater than $aN$ for fixed $a<1$.
-Also, each of these clusters will (in some sense that we will explain) in fact essentially contain only one big loop (i.e., any two big self-avoiding loops in these clusters will be close at macroscopic level).
-These loops should asymptotically look like Brownian loops (and the corresponding cluster will otherwise contains trees attached to this loop) in the large scale limit -- the collection of all these large loops then should give rise to Brownian loop-soups (as defined in \cite {LW}) as (subsequential) scaling limits.
+The main purpose of this paper is to show that, while the previous description in terms of trees is that of {\em typical} and proliferating large clusters, there will exist {\em exceptional} large clusters (at any scale) that are not macroscopically tree-like (i.e., that do contain large self-avoiding loops as sketched in Figure~\ref {p0}).
+In fact, for any fixed $a$, the number of clusters that contain loops of diameter greater than $aN$ in $\Lambda_N$ will be tight, and the largest diameter of an open self-avoiding loop contained in $\Lambda_N$ will be of order $N$.
+In other words, among the aforementioned $N^{d-6}$ clusters, a tight number will actually contain loops of diameter greater than $aN$ for small fixed $a$.
+Also, each of these clusters will (in some sense that we will explain) in fact essentially contain only one big loop (i.e., any two big self-avoiding loops in these clusters will be $o(N)$-close in Hausdorff distance).
+We will also show the existence of (subsequential) scaling limits for these collections of large loops.
+So, there are scaling limits after all if one focuses on clusters that are topologically non-trivial!

-The techniques at work to derive tightness, existence and properties of such large loops are quite standard i.e., one uses the same type of diagrammatic bounds, BK inequalities and Paley-Zygmund second moment ideas that have been developed and used in many of the papers on the subject.
+As we shall discuss, these loops should asymptotically look like Brownian loops (and the corresponding cluster will otherwise contain trees attached to this loop) -- the collection of all these large loops then would give rise to Brownian loop-soups (as defined in \cite {LW} -- this is a Poisson point process of Brownian loops).
+This is similar to the relation between the backbone of the infinite incipient cluster in high dimensions and Brownian motion (see \cite {HS2,HS3,HHHM} among other papers).

-We will also briefly mention some other related facts, such as other cluster-types (or configurations of touching clusters) than the set of clusters that contain large loops that will be tight in the scaling limit.
-Figure \ref {fig:examples} depicts two schematic examples -- the first one corresponds to the arm exponents from Kozma-Nachmias \cite {KN2} (that we will say a little more on those in Section \ref {S73}).
-Again, this will expanded in \cite {CW}.
+While this type of result is new and possibly at first glance surprising, the techniques at work to derive tightness, existence and properties of such large loops rely to a large extent on the tool-box developed in the many papers on the topic of high-dimensional percolation i.e., one uses mainly the same type of diagrammatic bounds, BK inequalities and Paley-Zygmund second moment ideas that have been developed an used in many of the papers on the subject. \medbreak